SpenceIsCool/PLEdu_IS_Fa23/minutes.md

         - how many people saw the survey over a year if only 600 people did the survey?
         - how many of our courses use interview grading today?
 - working on the syllabus further
-- reading "PL-Detective: A System for Teaching Programming Language Concepts"
+- READING "PL-Detective: A System for Teaching Programming Language Concepts"
     - Students can "create knowledge" rather than counting on an authority figure
         - Get students to collaborate with each other inside and outside the classroom
         - Get students to discover information by interacting with an experimental environment.